caner-cetin/code-cansu-dev/README.md

 ![demo execution](static/exec.gif)
 - Network Friendly

-From Haskell to NASM to Prolog to Lua, run everything with under 2 MB of network, all autocompletes and snippets included.
+From Haskell to NASM to Prolog to Lua, run everything with under 2 MB of network (3.7 MB including anime girl), all autocompletes and snippets included.

 As a comparison, with no cache, from initial load to output, JDoodle consumes 3.05 megabytes for only loading COBOL.
 My precious darling loads needs only 1.6 MB of network initially, for loading all languages.
 Language switch takes almost nothing, where as JDoodle transfers 6 MB of network just to switch from COBOL to Fortran.